cosmos/cosmos/WHITEPAPER.md

 via alternative blockchains that are "pegged" to the Bitcoin blockchain.
 Sidechains allow bitcoins to effectively move from the Bitcoin blockchain to the sidechain and back, and allow for experimentation in new features on the sidechain.
-The mechanism, known as a two-way peg, uses the standard Simple Payment Verification (SPV) used by Bitcoin light clients, where proof of a sufficiently long chain of block headers containing a particular transaction serves as evidence for the existence of the transaction.
-Each chain in the peg serves as a light client of the other, using SPV proofs to determine when coins should be transferred across the peg and back.
-Of course, since Bitcoin uses proof-of-work, Bitcoin sidechains suffer from the many risks of proof-of-work as a consensus mechanism, which are particularly exacerbated in a scalability context.
-That said, the core mechanism of the two-way peg is in principle the same as that employed by the Cosmos network, though using a consensus algorithm that scales more securely.
+As in the Cosmos Hub, the sidechain and Bitcoin serve as light-clients of each other, using SPV proofs to determine when coins should be transferred to the sidechain and back.
+Of course, since Bitcoin uses proof-of-work, sidechains centered around Bitcoin suffer from the many problems and risks of proof-of-work as a consensus mechanism.
+Furthermore, this is a Bitcoin-maximalist solution that doesn't natively support a variety of tokens and inter-zone network topology as Cosmos does.
+That said, the core mechanism of the two-way peg is in principle the same as that employed by the Cosmos network.

 #### Ethereum Scalability Efforts